 The reason I have this near the bottom of the list when it actually works so well (and some scientists argue is actually the most effective strategy) is that relying on control is probably a losing proposition.
 We simply can’t (and shouldn’t try) to control everything and everyone so as not to bug us.
 And the feeling of needing to be in control when you can’t be actually causes more stress.
 Still, it works great when you can do it.

 #4.
 Reframing – finding an empowering way to look at the issue.
 Yes!
 A classic tool of coaching, which I have found in pretty much every coaching school.
 At CTI we call it Balance Coaching and it is highly effective at moving people from a place they are stuck, and often stressed, to a place where they begin to see they have options and choices.
-The act of reframing (also known as taking a new perspective or, in geek world, as reappraisal) invites the pre-frontal cortex to the party, which calms down our limbic system (aka “stress”) responses.
-In other words, reframing enables our clients to actually think and not react.
-And when we can think about things using our higher, more developed mind, we do pretty well.
-(See my 12/1 post on Balance Coaching for a much more in-depth discussion of this topic).
+The act of reframing (also known as taking a new perspective or reappraisal) also invites the pre-frontal cortex to the party, calming down our stress responses (see Values, above).

 #5.
 Mindfulness – meditation, being present to body sensations, focusing on gratitude/love.
 The number one, hands down, most effective solution to any neuroscience challenge.
 Stress, creativity, improving memory, being more emotionally intelligent, I kid you not.
 In my neuroscience class, we now just wait for it.
 “And new studies of meditating monks have shown….” again and again.